chandak1299/Application-Form-Reader/README.md

 # Application-Form-Reader

-This project was made in a group of 4 students -
+This project was made by a team of 4 students -
 1. Siddharth Chandak
 2. Harsh Dolhare
 3. Abhishek Tanpure